top of page

 little lights for dark worlds

-Since 2014, the Fox & Beggar Theater has used handmade spectacle to craft eight otherworldly stories for both grown-up and not-yet audiences.
-Our productions illuminate the shadows between street theater, dance, puppetry, circus arts, and folk opera.
+Since 2014, the Fox & Beggar Theater has used handmade spectacle to craft eight otherworldly stories for audiences of all ages.
+Our productions find the hidden corners between street theater, folk opera, dance, puppetry, and circus arts.

 To date, the FBT has reached thousands of audience members across the country, beginning over a decade ago with two surrealist nouveau cirque productions, Animalia and Tarocco.
 We kept the torch alive during the pandemic-- camping and rehearsing outdoors (rain or shine) to create "Goodnight, Absalom!" which reached audiences virtually through the Oregon Fringe Festival.
 That October, our production of OMEN: The Death & Burial of Poor Cock Robin engaged over a thousand individuals with a self-guided, nocturnal immersive theater experience in the Blue Ridge mountains.